Skip to main content

 xnew(MainComponent);

-function MainComponent(self) {
+function MainComponent(unit) {

 // Create a paragraph element